 Though these tiny cruciferous vegetables look like a pint-sized version of a head of cabbage, Brussels sprouts pack a flavor that's all their own.
-Rather high in protein for a vegetable, Brussels sprouts provide 2 g of protein in just a 1/2-cup serving.
+Rather high in protein for a vegetable, Brussels sprouts provide 2 grams of protein in just a 1/2-cup serving.

-Wash the Brussels sprouts under cool running water to remove any dirt or pesticides.
+- Wash the Brussels sprouts under cool running water to remove any dirt or pesticides.

-Peel away any damaged or discolored leaves and discard them.
+- Peel away any damaged or discolored leaves and discard them.

-Drop the Brussels sprouts into a pot of enough boiling water to cover them completely.
+- Drop the Brussels sprouts into a pot of enough boiling water to cover them completely.

-Boil the Brussels sprouts for five minutes.
+- Boil the Brussels sprouts for 5 minutes.

-Remove the Brussels sprouts from the pot with a slotted spoon and drop them into a bowl of ice water to halt the cooking process.
+- Remove the Brussels sprouts from the pot with a slotted spoon and drop them into a bowl of ice water to halt the cooking process.

-Place the Brussels sprouts into the pan and stir them with a spoon to make sure they become evenly coated with the oil.
+- Place the Brussels sprouts into the pan and stir them with a spoon to make sure they become evenly coated with the oil.

-Season the Brussels sprouts to taste with salt, pepper and other seasonings.
+- Season the Brussels sprouts to taste with salt, pepper and other seasonings.

-Remove the Brussels sprouts from the pan with a slotted spoon and place them into a dish for serving.
+- Remove the Brussels sprouts from the pan with a slotted spoon and place them into a dish for serving.

 Overcooking Brussels sprouts can turn them mushy.
 Watch them closely during the cooking process, testing them periodically with a fork.
 The final product should be heated through and firm.